 These are really sweet.
 Way too sweet.
 They shouldn’t exist.
 Don’t make them unless you like really sweet things.
 Don’t put sweetened chocolate in here or it makes them even sweeter.
 Bitter chocolate balances better.

 This recipe isn’t my style and I wouldn’t put it up but I want to take this recipe and adapt it for better ingredients, like fruit instead of chocolate and maybe some coconut but I haven’t yet.
 Keeping it for reference since I did a lot of A/B testing on it.
 And ‘cause other people seem to like it a lot.
+I like it a lot now after the note two down.

 These freeze well.
 Ball them up and freeze them, then take out one or two balls and bake them along with dinner as a fresh cookie dessert.